-The Big Easy Sisters work in conjunction with other organizations in New Orleans, including the Lords of Leather, the New Orleans Pups and Handlers, the Renegade Bears, and Skinz and Bonez.
-We believe our involvement strengthens the Queer community of New Orleans, and supports its infrastructure.
+The Big Easy Sisters also partner with social organizations such as the Lords of Leather, the New Orleans Pups and Handlers, the Crescent City Rougaroux, the Renegade Bears, Skinz and Bonez, and Onyx.
+Our coalition strengthens the queer community of New Orleans.

 So You Think You Might Want to Join The Sisters?

-Who Comprises the Big Easy Sisters of Perpetual Indulgence?
+Who Can Be A Big Easy Sister of Perpetual Indulgence?

 Steps to Becoming a Member of the Sisters of Perpetual Indulgence

-Once one decides to join the Sisters of Perpetual Indulgence (SPI), otherwise known as a “calling”, there are several levels of membership which one accomplishes.
+Once one decides to join the Sisters of Perpetual Indulgence (SPI), otherwise known as "receiving the call,” they decide whether they will pursue the Sister Path or the Guard Path.
+Either track involves several levels of membership: Aspirant, Postulant, Novice, and Fully Professed.
 The process can take as little as a year, though most members take a few months longer to reach Fully Professed Status.
-The levels are Aspirant, Postulant, Novice, and Fully Professed.
-These titles apply to both Sisters and Guards.

-Becoming an Aspirant is as easy as attending a meeting of the local SPI House and declaring an intention to join.
+Becoming an Aspirant is as easy as attending our monthly meeting and declaring an intention to join.
 The requirements for Aspirants are to attend a minimum of two meetings and to attend two manifestations (when the Sisters and Guards go out “in face”), while dressed in regular street clothes.
-After these requirements are met, the Fully Professed members have a conversation with the Aspirant and they vote whether to elevate the Aspirant to Postulant.
+After these requirements are met, the Fully Professed members have a conversation with the Aspirant and vote whether to elevate the Aspirant to Postulant.

 Once one becomes a Postulant, one asks a Fully Professed member to become one’s Big Sister or Big Brother.
 This person will mentor the Postulant through their journey to becoming a Fully Professed Sister or Guard.
 Postulants are allowed to manifest with the other members of the House when they are manifesting (going out dressed as Sisters and Guards, aka, “in face”).
 Postulants are required to wear a white shirt/blouse and black skirt/trousers.
 They wear a sailor cap, with a white veil attached to it for Postulant Sisters, and a plain sailor cap for Postulant Guards.
 There are certain strictures on the makeup Postulants wear, which they will learn from their Big Sister/Brother.
 Postulants are not allowed to speak to people outside the House about the House while in face, and if they are so approached, are expected to call a Fully Professed over to answer any questions.
 While in the Postulant role, they are expected to learn the rules of manifesting, how to behave while manifesting, and the Sistory (history of the Order and the House).
 This is done under the guidance of the Postulant’s Big Sister/Brother.
 Postulancy lasts a minimum of three months.
 Elevation occurs after the Postulant has a conversation with the Fully Professed and demonstrates a knowledge of the Sistory and about the House.